MaximeIn-Tech/twitterpreviewlink/README.md

 This bot is here to solve a simple issue where sometimes Telegram doesn't show a preview of tweets.

-You can simply add ?s=20 at the end of the link and tadam.

-It would also work by replacing `x.com` by `twitter.com`.
+The bot deletes link attributes and replaces `x.com`by `twitter.com`.

 # Change Logs

+### February 17th 2025

+- Change the way the bot works.
+It deletes the attributes and replaces `x.com`by `twitter.com`.

 ### February 10th 2025